bruce-edelman/CoveringYourBasis/README.md

 showyouwork build
 ```

-The first build will take a long time as it needs to download some static dataset files from zenodo but this will be cached after the first build.
+The first build will take a long time as it needs to download some static dataset files from zenodo, but this will be cached after the first build.

 ## Data

-The data is all either hosted on zenodo and will be downloaded or programatically created in the build process, stored in `src/data/` folder.
+The data is all either hosted on zenodo and will be downloaded or programmatically created in the build process, stored in `src/data/` folder.

 ## Scripts